rusini/manool/Home.md

 Sure, here it is (as of September 2021):

-1. Complete a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT) but only at a fraction of their complexity -- this is doable according to my experiments.
+1. Complete a JIT compiler for MANOOL to achieve run-time performance only marginally slower than that of the most sophisticated dynamic-language engines in the market (such as V8 and LuaJIT) but only at a fraction of their complexity -- this is doable as per my experiments.

 2. Replace `{`/`}` in the syntax by `(`/`)` in the 2<sup>nd</sup> version of the language (as shown in this writeup).
 The idea is to appeal more to at least one established language community (Lisp/Scheme), albeit at the cost of extra complexity (including a more complicated LL(2) parser).